46% Complete

 Heading west from Boston to Waltham, the Greenway follows the Charles River Bike Path for 12 miles past the Museum of Science in Cambridge and the Charles River Museum of Industry and Innovation in Waltham.
 From there, the future Mass Central Rail-Trail will take Greenway users to the Wachusett Reservoir, just north of Worcester.
 From Worcester to the Rhode Island line, the East Coast Greenway follows the Blackstone River Greenway in a region that was the birthplace of the American Industrial Revolution.

 A coastal route is being developed to link Boston and Providence, Rhode Island, via Cape Cod, using ferry service between Boston and the Cape.
-Click for more on the ferry service, which runs May 16-October 10, 2022.
+Click for more on the ferry service.

-Trails that may become part of this complementary route include the Cape Cod Rail Trail, Cape Cod Canal Bikeway and Phoenix Rail-Trail in Fairhaven, Mass.
-This route will cross from Swansea, Mass., to Warren, R.I., where the trail will head north along the East Bay Bike Path to Providence.
+Trails that may become part of this complementary route include the Cape Cod Rail Trail, Cape Cod Canal Bikeway and the Southcoast Bikeway which will eventually run from the border of Rhode Island in Swansea to Wareham and includes the Quequechan, Phoenix and Mattapoissett Rail Trails.

 Traveling by train?